lzwjava/blog-source/_posts/2021-04-01-youtube-tv-en.md

 ---
 layout: post
-title: "How To Watch Youtube On Tv
+title: "How To Watch Youtube On Tv in China"

-Note: In Title Case, The First Letter Of Each Word Is Capitalized Except For Articles, Conjunctions, And Prepositions Of Three Or Fewer Letters.
-So The Title Case For The Given Text Would Be:

-How To Watch Youtube On Tv"
 ---

 *This blog post was translated by Mistral*

----
- title: "How to Watch Youtube on TV"
 ---

 Assuming we know how to browse the internet scientifically, how can we watch Youtube on TV?
 Using a router is a bit troublesome.
 Here we borrow an application.

 ## SmartYoutubeTV